PomHaffs/App---PartyRock/README.md

-# App---PartyRock
+### App---PartyRock
-Simplified personal app with images and videos

-##TableViews
+##Description:
+PartyRock is a single page app providing info on band including song titles and links to embedded online videos.

+##Things I have learnt in this project:
+TableViewController and TableViewCells
-##Downloaded images online async from a background thread linked to main UI thread
+Online image download from background thread linked to main UI HTML injection of embedded videos
-##Custom and recycled cell code
-##HTML injection - videos
-##passing info from pages
+Parsing information between pages
+Dequeuing for multiple cell views
+MVC and ReSTful application architecture